Welcome to Limassol cruise port! (Post updated: January 2024)

-The capital of Cyprus lies 94 km/59 miles (1h 10-minute drive) northeast of Limassol port.
-Also known as Lefkosia, the divided capital of Cyprus has been inhabited since the Bronze Age and had a turbulent history that you can hear about on a guided tour around the city.
+The capital of Cyprus lies 94 km/59 miles (1 hour 10-minute drive) northeast of Limassol port.
+Also known as Lefkosia, the divided capital of Cyprus has been inhabited since the Bronze Age and has a turbulent history that you can hear about on a guided tour around the city.
 Admire the city’s Venetian fortifications and make sure you visit the Cyprus Museum, the island’s main and largest archaeological museum showcasing artifacts from island excavations, from pottery to sculptures.

 See the impressive Selimiye Mosque, one of the most iconic landmarks in North Nicosia, and stroll the narrow lanes of Nicosia’s Old Town.
 Explore the Cyprus Museum of Natural History and Leventis Municipal Museum of Nicosia, and check out Ledra Street, the city’s main street lined with shops, bars and restaurants.
 If you’re planning to cross to the northern section of the city, you’ll need an ID or passport.

 8. Archaeological Site of Amathous